A rating with receipts

 Understanding Rating Ranges

-Rax vs. Traditional Rating Systems
+Rax and Other Rating Systems

 Algorithmic Advantages